dylanmm/LISB/README.md

 ```
 If you ignored my AST building functions, changed the bracket tokens to parentheses, and added a few declarations to the flex file before; this grammar would parse common LISP as well.
 As you can see, this grammar is worlds different from my [BASICD](https://github.com/dylanmm/basicd) calculator language's.

 The heart of the language is lists.
 A list begins with an opening bracket, `[`, and ends with a closing bracket `]`.
 Inside the brackets, or 'list', can be any number of strings, numbers, or other lists, in any order.
+Unlike LISP, I require a list to contain at least *something*, for reasons discussed in semantic analysis.

 The `pgrm` rule is my way of handling more than one list not contained within each other. `[1 2] [3 4]` then translates to an AST that looks like: